Eaton Ford: The Workhouse

 In the early years of the nineteenth century, the provision of relief for the destitute was uncoordinated and unsatisfactory.
-It was the Poor Law Amendment Act of 1834 which gave local government the task of making coordinated arrangements, and this swiftly led to the formation of Poor Law Unions, in which parishes would collaborate in providing workhouses.
+It was the Poor Law Amendment Act 1834 which gave local government the task of making coordinated arrangements, and this swiftly led to the formation of Poor Law Unions, in which parishes would collaborate in providing workhouses.
 The destitute would be given indoor shelter and food, and would be allocated work they were considered capable of.
 This resulted in the formation of St Neots Poor Law Union on 24 September 1835.
 After some difficulty in finding a suitable site, a workhouse was built in Eaton Socon (the location is now considered to be in Eaton Ford).
 Its capacity was 250 persons.
 A separate infirmary block was ready in 1879, increasing the limited capacity of the workhouse.

 In the late 1920s the building ceased to operate as a workhouse, and became used as a hospital for the elderly, and renamed the White House.
 In the 1950s part of it was converted for use as flats, and in the 1980s the building was completely upgraded internally, and the entire building was made into flats.